 It houses a fascinating geology section and has the distinction of possessing a dodo egg and one of the first-ever caught coelacanths, as well as the second-largest elephant display in the world.
 The Railway Museum houses many colonial relics including Cecil Rhodes’ train carriage; a great option for children and train fundi.

 Things to Do Out of the City

 With many historically important sites nearby, Bulawayo is a tourist mecca.
 It also benefits from being located close to several national parks.
 The Khami Ruins (22km outside the city) is a UNESCO World Heritage Site and was once the capital of the Kingdom of Butua.
 Well worth the drive.

-Expect nothing less than fun filled outdoor adventure at Blue Hills Camp.
+Expect nothing less than a fun-filled outdoor adventure at Blue Hills Camp.
 This adventure camp offers game drives, bush walks, team building boot camps, a Zipline and mountain Biking.
-If you cannot do all the activities it in a single day Blue Hills Camp offers accommodation and camping facilities.
+If you cannot do all the activities in a single day, Blue Hills Camp offers accommodation and camping facilities.

-Tip: Most of activities you come across in Bulawayo will cost roughly US$5-$10
+Tip: Most of the activities you come across in Bulawayo will roughly cost you between US$5-$10

 Bulawayo is renowned for its friendliness during the day but at night the city gets very quiet.
 Common sense applies here, as it does in any large metropolis.
 Use taxis at night and stay away from the more salubrious areas as muggings and theft do occur.

 In conclusion, the city of Bulawayo has far more fun activities, more beautiful places to explore and more experiences you need to have!
 Keep a lookout for our next edition of this ultimate guide to Bulawayo.
 If you have ideas of places you think we should include please drop us an email, and click on this link.